 Baby Monkey, Private Eye by Brian Selznick and David Serlin, illustrated by Brian Selznick

 Kids love this delightful, humorous collection of stories about an adorable monkey who solves mysteries.
-The predictable text helps new readers know what to expect next in the story.
+The predictable text forces new readers to use the pictures to guess and not read.
+I wouldn’t recommend this for teaching reading.
+Use it for a fun shared reading experience.

 Ruby and the Magic Garden (Fairy Hill) by Cari Meister, illustrated by Erika Meza